↑

 However, today I’m branching out with a very popular Starbucks bakery item that I recently made a copycat version of.

-It’s so close to the original that no one in my family knew when given a blind taste test between Starbucks Lemon Loaf or my copycat version
+It’s so close to the original that no one in my family knew when given a blind taste test between Starbucks Lemon Loaf or my copycat Starbucks lemon loaf version.

 I must tell you a secret, this recipe was not an easy task to recreate.
 It took three tries before I felt this was just about as close to the original as I was going to get.